-The foundational science curriculum is taught in the first two periods of study through a variety of courses representing the five strands of our medical curriculum.
-Course work is multidisciplinary, featuring a variety of active learning pedagogies that foster critical thinking, clinical application and integration among strands.
-Students engage with families, households, and communities in the longitudinal service-learning Neighborhood Health Education Learning Program (NeighborhoodHELP™) in collaboration with FIU students from other health professions.
+Steps 1 and 2 are completed in the first two academic years.
+Coursework is multidisciplinary, featuring a variety of active learning pedagogies that foster critical thinking, clinical application, and integration among strands.
+In addition, students engage in a longitudinal clinical preceptorship in the community and participate in the Green Family Foundation NeighborhoodHELP program in collaboration with FIU students from other health professions.

 Step 1 - Foundations